Banner image

 A surgical treatment for symptoms of movement disorders

-Deep brain stimulation (DBS) is a surgical procedure that is used to treat a variety of symptoms caused by Parkinson’s disease, essential tremor and other movement disorders.
+Deep brain stimulation (DBS) is a surgery that is used to treat a variety of symptoms caused by Parkinson’s disease, essential tremor and other movement disorders.
+Allina Health’s DBS program is one of only a handful in the state of Minnesota.

 Learn more

-People who have movement disorders, including Parkinson’s disease or essential tremor, often have symptoms that can interfere with life.
-Deep brain stimulation (DBS) is a surgical procedure that is used to treat a variety of symptoms, such as tremor, rigidity, stiffness, slowed movement, and walking problems, caused by these movement disorders.
+People who have movement disorders, including Parkinson’s disease, essential tremor and dystonia, often have symptoms that can interfere with life.
+Deep brain stimulation (DBS) is a surgical procedure that is used to treat a variety of symptoms, such as tremor, stiffness and slowness caused by these movement disorders.

 DBS can treat symptoms of the following movement disorders: